w000yiran/Deep-Branching-for-BSB/Rewrite BS.md

 $$v_t + \frac{1}{2} v_{yy} + f(u, u_y) = 0$$
 Where $f(x,y)=-rx+\frac{r-\sigma^2}{\sigma}y$.

-## Prototype 13th Mar
+## Demo version 13th Mar

-Use American Call with 1 asset as example. <br/>
+Use European Call with 1 asset as example. <br/>
 The boundary and initial conditions of the above BS equation are as followed:

 $$\begin{cases}